mhetacc/data15003/ii_second_assignment/report.md

 ## Lessons Learned

-From a strictly technical standpoint, I learned to set up and use some useful visualization tools in Python.
+From the standpoint of development, I learned to set up and use some useful visualization tools in Python.

-For the iterations on the first question it was clear to me the importance of "purging" the data from un-important data points that are too out of scope, and that if what we want to show is a variation over time we should use graph that are made for that specific purpose, instead than trying to compute it beforehand and try to fit it in a graph that was made for a different purpose.
+From the iterations on the first question it was clear to me the importance of "purging" the data from unimportant data points that are too out of scope, and that if we want to show a variation over time, we should use graphs that are made for that specific purpose.

 From the iterations on the second question I learned the importance of distinguishing between discrete and continuous data and visualizations.